willp-bl/verify-stub-idp/README.md

 * Adding in changes from alphagov
 * All user passwords are hashed before they go into the database (no plaintext passwords)
 * stub-sp service

+*Note* since the removal of joda-time any previously serialized data (to DB) is not compatible with current code.
+Compatibility could likely be added.

 ## Running